-If you are trading and the company is insolvent, you could be held personally liable for company debts if the position of your creditors deteriorates.
-On the other hand, if you are planning to retire and close down your solvent company, you may be entitled to legitimate savings in tax if you qualify for Entrepreneur’s Relief.
-A solvent company is a company that can pay all its liabilities as and when they fall due as well as not having any threats or legal action from creditors.
-A company that is insolvent may have cash flow difficulties, more liabilities than assets or is facing creditor pressure.
+Before you go ahead and apply for dissolution, it’s important that you know if your company is solvent or insolvent.
+A solvent company can pay all its liabilities when they fall due as well as not having any threats or legal action from creditors.
+A company that is insolvent may have cash flow difficulties, more liabilities than assets or be facing creditor pressure.

-There are three different tests a director can run to check if their company is solvent or not, they are:
+As a company director, there are three tests you can run to see if your company is solvent or insolvent.

 Cash flow test

 A company should be able to pay its bills and liabilities as they fall due.
 If it cannot, then it may be insolvent.